-I'm Paul and i'm a Third Year Undergraduate Student studying Electrical and Electronic Engineering at Queen's University Belfast, Northern Ireland.
+I'm a Final Year Student studying for a Master's in Electrical and Electronic Engineering at Queen's University Belfast, Northern Ireland.

 This website includes information about myself, in addition to recent and past projects i've worked on, but also event's that i've attended.
 Feel free to browse around.